PlaidCloud/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 [etcd disaster recovery documentation](https://etcd.io/docs/current/op-guide/recovery/#restoring-a-cluster).

-If the access URLs of the restored cluster is changed from the previous cluster, the Kubernetes API server must be reconfigured accordingly.
-In this case, restart Kubernetes API servers with the flag `--etcd-servers=$NEW_ETCD_CLUSTER` instead of the flag `--etcd-servers=$OLD_ETCD_CLUSTER`.
+If the access URLs of the restored cluster is changed from the previous cluster, the PlaidCloud API server must be reconfigured accordingly.
+In this case, restart PlaidCloud API servers with the flag `--etcd-servers=$NEW_ETCD_CLUSTER` instead of the flag `--etcd-servers=$OLD_ETCD_CLUSTER`.
 Replace `$NEW_ETCD_CLUSTER` and `$OLD_ETCD_CLUSTER` with the respective IP addresses.
 If a load balancer is